The KPI Monitor provides a quick overview of the project progress and various planning performance indicators.

 The "Configure" button can be used to hide individual key figures if they are not to be displayed in the KPI monitor.
 However, the setting here only affects the KPI monitor and not the project comparison in the project view.

-The "Save KPI" button is used to save the KPI's in order to compare them.
+The button "Save KPI" saves the KPI's in an Excel in order to compare them.